 Series 4 models, produced from 1964, had less pronounced tail fins a redesigned front grille and indicators.
 An unpopular automatic option became available and was discontinued the following year.
 The final version of the Alpine arrived in 1965.
 This series 5 model had an enlarged five-bearing 1.7-litre engine, however styling was very similar to the previous models.
 These are popular, however some experts say that the build quality of the earlier cars was better.

-There was also a special edition Harrington Alpine which was a hardtop coupe version and approximately 110 of these cars were produced in 1961.
+There was also a special edition Harrington Alpine, which was a hardtop coupe version.
+Approximately 110 of these cars were produced in 1961 by Thomas Harrington and Company of Hove.
 These cars were based on the Series 2 models and offered three different stages of engine tuning.
-The conversions were done in fibreglass and were to a high standard.
-To celebrate a Harrington Alpines win of “the index of thermal efficiency” at Le Mans a special Harrington Le Mans was introduced late in October 1961, it featured the same state of tune as the Le Mans car and did not have the Alpine name on the bodywork.
+The conversions were done in fibreglass, at the time a revolutionary material, and were to a particularly high standard.
+To celebrate a Harrington Alpines win of “the index of thermal efficiency” at Le Mans, a special Harrington Le Mans was introduced late in October 1961, it featured the same state of tune as the Le Mans car and did not have the Alpine name on the bodywork.
 Many of these cars were shipped to the US and finding one today can be tricky.

 With a total of 33 Sunbeam Alpines registered on UK roads in 2015 and a further 10 listed as SORN, clubs and specialist dealers are your best bet for finding one.
 Getting in touch with dealers and clubs from mainland Europe is also a good way to increase the chances of finding a car.